 How to Replace an Expired RV Propane Detector?

-In case, an RV Propane Detector’s lifespan is over, it is essential to replace it with a new one immediately.
-In order to replace the propane detector, firstly, turn off power to the detector.
+If an RV Propane Detector’s lifespan is over, it is essential to replace it with a new one immediately.
+Firstly, to replace the propane detector, turn off the power.
 Since the power source of the detector is usually a DC circuit, the power can be turned off by detaching the fuse from the power panel.

 Secondly, unscrew the faceplate of the detector a snip the two wires leading to the sensors.
 Thirdly, connect the leads from the new detector to the wires you cut.
-Match up the colors – red and black – and use connectors for a secure connection.
+Match up red and black colors and use connectors for a secure connection.
 Lastly, screw the propane detector back in place.

 How do you test an RV for propane leaks?